radius-project/bicep-types-aws/artifacts/bicep/aws/aws.apigateway/default/types.md

 * **name**: string: the resource name
 * **properties**: [AWS.ApiGateway/VpcLinkProperties](#awsapigatewayvpclinkproperties) (Required): properties of the resource

+## AccessLogSetting
+### Properties
+* **DestinationArn**: string: The Amazon Resource Name (ARN) of the CloudWatch Logs log group or Kinesis Data Firehose delivery stream to receive access logs.
+If you specify a Kinesis Data Firehose delivery stream, the stream name must begin with ``amazon-apigateway-``.
+* **Format**: string: A single line format of the access logs of data, as specified by selected $context variables.
+The format must include at least ``$context.requestId``.

+## AccessLogSetting
+### Properties
+* **DestinationArn**: string: The Amazon Resource Name (ARN) of the CloudWatch Logs log group or Kinesis Data Firehose delivery stream to receive access logs.
+If you specify a Kinesis Data Firehose delivery stream, the stream name must begin with ``amazon-apigateway-``.
+This parameter is required to enable access logging.
+* **Format**: string: A single line format of the access logs of data, as specified by selected [$context variables](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html#context-variable-reference).
+The format must include at least ``$context.requestId``.
+This parameter is required to enable access logging.

+## ApiStage
+### Properties
+* **ApiId**: string: API Id of the associated API stage in a usage plan.
+* **Stage**: string: API stage name of the associated API stage in a usage plan.
+* **Throttle**: [UsagePlan_Throttle](#usageplanthrottle): Map containing method level throttling information for API stage in a usage plan.

 ## AWS.ApiGateway/AccountProperties
 ### Properties
 * **CloudWatchRoleArn**: string: The ARN of an Amazon CloudWatch role for the current Account.